 Food Business Classifications

 The New Food Premises Classification System can help you determine what class of food business you belong to.
-You must confirm your classification with your EHO before proceeding any further with your application.
+You must confirm your classification with your Environmental Health Officer (EHO) before proceeding any further with your application.

 If you fall under class 4, you do not need to register however, you must submit to Council a Notification of a Food Premises (92 KB).
 Council may request further information to ensure you are not in a higher classification.